Her Success Doesn't Threaten Mine

 But on the inside, I just kept thinking, Ouch … that means less and less opportunity for me.
 The raw essence of honest hurting rarely produces pretty thoughts.

 And I decided to get still.
-Refusing to believe I’d been left out and left behind.
-And starving my scarcity thinking.
+But this stillness wasn’t passive.
+I had to actively make the choice to reject the fears that said I’d been left out and left behind.
+And I had to starve my scarcity thinking.

 And this is where we have a choice to make today.